-Anna Tatar keeps track of racist attacks around Poland in her "brown book" for the foundation, which is called "Never Again."
+Anna Tatar keeps track of racist attacks around Poland in her "brown book" for the association, which is called "Never Again."
 She recorded 400 cases in 2009-2010 and 600 two years later.
-The count rose to 850 in 2013, according to Police statistics, and it doubled by 2015.
+The count rose to 850 in 2013, according to Police statistics, and it more than doubled by 2019.

-"We have observed a further rise since summer 2015, higher than the official numbers suggest," she told DW.
+"We have observed a further rise, higher than the official numbers suggest," she told DW.
 The racially charged atmosphere stems from the refugee debate during the parliamentary election campaign in fall 2015, she said.
 Poland has not taken in any refugees, but the numbers entering Europe overall has incensed many Poles, causing it to become a major campaign issue.